evancohen/docs.smart-mirror.io/docs/chromium_speech_keys.md

 #### It worked, but then it stopped.
 Why?
 Currently you can only get 50 requests per day for an app.
 Check the developer console to see if you have used these requests.

 The mirror burns through these requests within minutes when left running.
-To fix this Evan has utilized Keyword Spotting (see configuration under speech) to only make requests after a you say "smart mirror".
+To fix this Evan has utilized Keyword Spotting to only make requests after a you say "smart mirror".